lkopacz/a11y-with-lindsey/src/pages/accessible-styled-radio/index.md

 ## Creating a pseudo-element on the label

-First thing I am going to do is add a `::before` pseudo element on the `label` element.
-I'm going to start out with something basic first, just to see what I am working with.
+First thing I am going to do is add a `::before` pseudo-element on the `label` element.
+I'm going to start with something basic first.

 ```scss
 $muted-red: #db3846;